Indungulo/shallowML_regressors/README.md

 Most models include SHAP (SHapley Additive exPlanations) to support interpretability, particularly for tree-based and kernel models.

 ⚠️ **Note on SVR**
 SHAP + SVR is **computationally expensive**.
-Running SHAP on the full dataset can take literally hours.
-To avoid this runtime issue, the SVR notebook here uses a (very) small subset of data for demo purposes.
+Running SHAP on the full dataset can take literally hours, and even modest background sample sizes need long runtimes.
+For demonstration purposes, the SVR notebook here uses a very small subset (10 samples) to allow the notebook to run in a reasonable time.
+This limits SHAP accuracy, but still illustrates the method’s logic and application.

 ---